developers-jgec/Learn_CSS/README.md

 # Learn_CSS
-A repository to get started with CSS for beginners
+A repository for getting started with CSS for beginners